What is Media Relations? Explaining the Basics and 5 Key Points to Lead to Success

 ◾️Why is Media Relations Gaining Attention Now?

-With the spread of the Internet, the number of media outlets, including Web media and SNS, has increased dramatically.
-As the amount of information that consumers are exposed to continues to grow, it is becoming increasingly difficult for companies to deliver their information to their target audience.
-The value of disseminating information through reliable media is relatively increasing, and the importance of building relationships with the media, i.e., media relations, is being re-recognized.
+The proliferation of the internet has led to a rapid increase in the number of media outlets, including web media and social media.
+As the volume of information consumers encounter continues to grow, it has become increasingly difficult for companies to deliver their information to target audiences.
+The value of disseminating information through credible media has relatively increased, leading to renewed recognition of the importance of building relationships with media outlets—namely, media relations.

 Specific Activities in Media Relations